hellstorm-software/Kult-Rising/readme.md

 7.1.24
 - implemented afk value to hive gamemode
-- added drones to saves system
+- added drones to save system

 Fixes<br>
 - <i>fixed a bug that caused an extra drone to spawn on reload</i>